 Drew and I were on the hunt for one Mr. Alexander Brandon.
 You see, he wrote some of the music for Deus Ex, and it just so happens we did a cover of the UNATCO theme.

 Alex was a really cool dude.
 We caught up with him shortly after he did a one-man performance of Star Wars: A New Hope fully from memory (insane, and fucking hilarious).
 He loved our take on the UNATCO theme a provided some great feedback.

-Next we caught a panel about collaborating with multiple artists led by Sebastian Wolff of Loudr and the Materia Collective, Andrew Aversa from OCRemix and a couple of other cool guys.
+Next, we caught a panel about collaborating with multiple artists led by Sebastian Wolff of Loudr and the Materia Collective, Andrew Aversa from OCRemix, and a couple of other cool guys.
 They talked about their insane endeavors that led to the existence of 97 track albums and what it takes to manage such a project.
-Maybe not something I would want to organize, but I'd love to be a part of.
-After the panel we chatted up Nate Horsfall who runs Lightning Arts.
+Maybe not something I would want to organize, but I'd love to be a part of it.
+After the panel, we chatted up Nate Horsfall who runs Lightning Arts.
 He was a wealth of knowledge.